-Related terms: COPD, chronic obstructive lung disease (COLD), lung disease, emphesyma, bronchitis
+Related terms: COPD, chronic obstructive lung disease (COLD), lung disease, emphysema, bronchitis

 Chronic obstructive pulmonary disease (COPD) is a disease of the lungs.
-About 12 million people in the United States have COPD, and the number of people with the disease is rising.
-In fact, COPD is the fourth most common cause of death in the United States.
+About 15 million people in the United States have been diagnosed with COPD, and the number of people with the disease is rising.
+In fact, COPD is the third most common cause of death in the United States.

 What is COPD?